MicrosoftDocs/sql-docs/docs/relational-databases/extended-events/targets-for-extended-events-in-sql-server.md

 ### Prerequisites

-- Be generally familiar with the basics of Extended Events, as described in [Quick Start: Extended Events in SQL Server](../../relational-databases/extended-events/quick-start-extended-events-in-sql-server.md).
+- Be familiar with the basics of Extended Events, as described in [Quick Start: Extended Events in SQL Server](../../relational-databases/extended-events/quick-start-extended-events-in-sql-server.md).

 - Have installed a recent version of the frequently updated utility SQL Server Management Studio (SSMS.exe).
-For details see:
+For details, see:
     - [Download SQL Server Management Studio (SSMS)](../../ssms/download-sql-server-management-studio-ssms.md)

 - In SSMS.exe, know how to use the **Object Explorer** to right-click the target node under your event session, for [easy viewing of the output data](../../relational-databases/extended-events/advanced-viewing-of-target-data-from-extended-events-in-sql-server.md).
     - The event data is captured as an XML string.
 Yet in this article the data is displayed in relational rows.
 SSMS was used to view the data, and then was copied and pasted into this article.